 - plain unsweetened almond milk – you can replace this with dairy milk, oat milk, or whatever kind you prefer.

 - maple syrup – use pure grade A maple syrup for best results.
-You can swap the amount used in the pancake recipe out for honey, agave syrup, brown sugar, or white sugar.
-You can also just leave it out or swap with monk fruit sweetener to reduce the sugar / carbs.
+You can swap the amount used in the pancake recipe out for honey, agave syrup, brown sugar, sugar-free syrup, or white sugar.
+You can also just leave it out or swap with monk fruit sweetener to reduce the sugar.

 - almond extract – this is totally optional but gives the almond flour pancakes great flavor.
 You can leave it out out or swap for vanilla extract.